 Ultimately, couples who are happy with the separation agreement and later opt for divorce can use the separation agreement as a template for the divorce.

-Essentially, a legal separation is a court-approved contract between spouses that outlines how marital responsibilities will be divided.
-The agreement can address issues including:
+A legal separation is a court-approved contract between two spouses in which they outline how they will address issues such as:

 - Division of marital assets and property: Since this can be incredibly complex – both legally and emotionally – getting help from an attorney is often advised, especially if you want to ensure fair and equitable distribution of assets, both monetary and real.

 - Division and/or payment of marital debts: If you still jointly owe money on your home, vehicles, credit cards, loans and/or other debts, I can help you appropriate these liabilities in a fair and equitable manner.